 What Are The Different Types Of Anxiety Attacks?

 Anxiety attacks are bouts of intense, powerful emotions.
 They can mimic serious, life-threatening conditions and disorders, such as heart attacks.
-There are different types of anxiety attacks linked to various conditions, each of them as unique as the people who claim them.
-Understanding and recognizing how anxiety can manifest may help you or a loved one prevent or cope with it in the future.
-In this article, we’ll be exploring the different forms of anxiety attacks, including their symptoms, causes, and treatments.
+There are different types of anxiety attacks linked to various conditions and anxiety disorders, each of them as unique as the people who claim them.
+Understanding and recognizing how anxiety can manifest may help you or a loved one prevent or cope with an anxiety disorder in the future.
+In this article, we’ll be exploring the different forms of anxiety attacks, types of anxiety disorders, including their symptoms, causes, and treatments.

 What is an anxiety attack?

-An anxiety attack is characterized by the sudden onset of a series of at least four symptoms of anxiety, including, but not limited to the following: shortness of breath, racing heart, nausea, dizziness, gastric distress, numbness or tingling in the limbs, sweating, chest pain, trembling, and overwhelming, unexplained fear.
-Anxiety attacks (also called panic attacks) are often difficult to discern from medical conditions, as the symptoms so closely mimic many medical conditions, including heart murmurs, heart attacks, and even thyroid dysfunction.
+An anxiety attack is characterized by the sudden onset of a series of at least four symptoms of anxiety, including, but not limited to the following physical symptoms: shortness of breath, racing heart, nausea, dizziness, gastric distress, numbness or tingling in the limbs, sweating, chest pain, trembling, and overwhelming, unexplained fear.
+Anxiety attacks (also called panic attacks) are often difficult to discern from medical conditions, as the symptoms of anxiety attacks so closely mimic many medical conditions, including heart murmurs, heart attacks, and even thyroid dysfunction.

 Perhaps the most intense part of an anxiety attack is fear: panic attacks, specifically, are known for the fears they inspire.
 Fear of severe medical conditions and fear of dying are common fears that come screaming to the surface amid a panic attack.
-Some of these fears may be legitimized when a visit to the hospital yields high blood pressure, a racing heart, and low blood oxygen levels, though these symptoms may be psychosomatic.
+Some of these fears may be legitimized when a visit to the hospital yields high blood pressure, a racing heart, and low blood oxygen levels, though these symptoms may be psychosomatic for people with anxiety.

 What are the different anxiety disorders?

-There are numerous anxiety disorders including generalized anxiety disorder, social anxiety disorder, post-traumatic stress disorder, panic disorder, and obsessive-compulsive disorder.
-Each of these disorders has anxiety as the base, but each has its own unique set of symptoms and expected causes.
+There are numerous anxiety disorders including generalized anxiety disorder, social anxiety disorder, post-traumatic stress disorder, panic disorder, specific phobias to an object or situation, separation anxiety, and obsessive-compulsive disorder.
+Each of these mental health disorders has anxiety as the base, but each has its own unique set of symptoms and expected causes.

 General anxiety disorder is characterized by a general feeling of anxiety that is not explained by a situation or occurrence, unexplained fatigue, restlessness, irritability, tension, and sleep disturbance.
-GAD is one of the most common forms of anxiety and may be accompanied by anxiety attacks.
+Generalized anxiety disorder (GAD) is one of the most common forms of anxiety and may be accompanied by anxiety attacks.

-Social anxiety disorder is characterized by extreme anxiety in response to social engagement.
+Social anxiety disorder is characterized by extreme social anxiety in response to social engagement.
 Social anxiety might appear in response to public speaking or other speaking engagements, or it may appear in the form of not wanting to get involved in social situations in general.
-SAD often creates a cycle of struggling to get out among people, leading to potentially strange or undesirable behaviors, which further build on anxiety and creates a loop of symptoms.
+Social anxiety disorder (SAD) often creates a cycle of struggling to get out among people or be in social situations, leading to potentially strange or undesirable behaviors, which further build on anxiety and creates a loop of social phobia and symptoms.

 Post-traumatic stress disorder is a disorder characterized by avoidance, hyperarousal, unwanted memories, and mood changes, all of which begin to show up at least one month after a traumatic event or a series of traumatic events.
-PTSD symptoms are somewhat different from many other anxiety disorders, as they revolve around these four core symptoms, then branch outward from there.
+Post traumatic stress disorder (PTSD) symptoms are somewhat different from many other anxiety and depression disorders, as they revolve around these four core symptoms, then branch outward from there.

 Panic disorder is so named for its proximity to panic attacks; panic disorder is a condition in which panic attacks are a regular occurrence.
 Symptoms of stress arise because of the fear of having a panic attack, both due to the likelihood of experiencing distress while amid an attack and having to explain what exactly has occurred to the people around you.